Takazudo/jQuery.LazyJaxDavis/demos/applied/index.md

 New browsers has no problem about history API.
 But, we need to support old browsers like Internet Explorer 9 or less in most cases.
 So do we need to give up using history API?
 The answer is "No".

-jQuery.LazyJaxDavis does not provide ajax features to the browsers which don't have history API features.
+jQuery.LazyJaxDavis does not provide ajax features to the browsers which don't have history API spoort.
 But this works with old browsers gracefully.

 ### How does it work?